Community Handbook 2017

 Supervision should be pre-arranged between those involved; have a clear structure that is understood by all; and maintain a focus throughout on the practice issues being discussed.
 All supervision arrangements should be jointly reviewed (by supervisor and minister) at least once each year to ensure that they are working effectively for the purposes described here, and more often if either person feels that the arrangements are not working effectively.

-Supervision may be provided in a face-to-face meeting, in a group setting, or by telephone.
+Supervision may be provided in a face-to-face meeting, in a group setting, or by telephone or skype.

 Recognised models of supervision